African fish eagle: Diet

 The African fish eagle feeds mainly on fish, which it swoops down upon from a perch in a tree, snatching the prey from the water with its large, clawed talons.
 The eagle then flies back to its perch to eat its catch.
 Like other sea eagles, the African fish eagle has structures on its toes called spiricules that allow it to grasp fish and other slippery prey.
 The osprey, a winter visitor to Africa, also has this adaptation.
 African fish eagles usually catch fish around 200 to 1000 g, but fish up to 4200 g can be taken.
 If it catches a fish too heavy to allow the eagle to sustain flight, it will drop into the water and paddle to the nearest shore with its wings.
-Mullets and catfish (Clarias) are common prey, though various fish such as cichlids, tilapias (Oreochromis), lungfish (Protopterus), and characins can be also taken.
+Mullets and catfish (Clarias) are common prey, though various fish such as cichlids, tilapias (Oreochromis), lungfish (Protopterus), characins, and eels can be also taken.
 Even African tigerfish (Hydrocynus vittatus) can be preyed upon by fish eagles, especially while predating barn swallows (Hirundo rustica) in flight.

-It also feeds on birds, especially waterbirds such as ducks, cormorants, grebes, darters, hatchlings of herons and egrets, and greater and lesser flamingos.
-Other prey include small turtles and terrapins, baby crocodiles, Nile monitors, skinks, frogs, insects (especially termites), and carrion.
-Occasionally, it may even take mammalian prey, such as hyrax, monkeys, rats, hares, and dik diks.
+It also feeds on birds, especially waterbirds such as ducks, coots, cormorants, grebes, darters, hatchlings of herons and egrets, storks, ibises, spoonbills, cormorants, whiskered terns, and ducks, and both adult and hatchling greater and lesser flamingos.
+Other prey include doves, small turtles and terrapins, baby crocodiles, Nile monitors, skinks, frogs (bullfrogs), insects (especially termites), and carrion.
+Occasionally, it may even take mammalian prey, such as hyrax, monkeys, rats, hares, and dik-diks.
 It has also been observed feeding on domestic fowl (chickens).
 The African fish eagle is known to steal the catch of other bird species, a practice known as kleptoparasitism.
-Targeted species are usually large wading birds such as Goliath herons, hammerkops, and shoebills, as well as kingfishers, pelicans, ospreys, and other fish eagles, which usually hunt large fish and take a long time to handle them.
+Targeted species are usually large wading birds such as goliath herons, hammerkops, marabou storks, and shoebills, as well as kingfishers, pelicans, ospreys, and other fish eagles, which usually hunt large fish and take a long time to handle them.